A brief overview of the towns around Lake Atitlán, including the best things to do in each place and basic travel tips.

 Some stray dogs are aggressive and bark a lot to defend their territory, so just be safe and walk the other way if there’s barking dogs in your path.

-To read about more of my travels in Latin America, check out these articles:
+To read about more of my travels in Guatemala, check out these articles: